-Buying a home in the Greater Toronto Area just got easier.
+Buying a home in the Greater Toronto Area just got easier for first time buyers.
 Changes to the federal First-Time Home Buyer Incentive (FTHBI) lift the maximum you can pay for your first ever home to $722,000.

-New borrowers who didn’t qualify in past can participate.
-And now the FTHBI cap has gone up, condos, resale homes outside Toronto proper and new build co-op housing shares are even more within your reach.
+New first time buyers who didn’t qualify in past can participate.
+And now the FTHBI cap has gone up, condos, resale homes outside Toronto proper, and new build co-op housing shares are even more within your reach.

 If you’re new to owning a home, the FTHBI gives you a helping hand with a mortgage down payment.
 You get an interest-free, federal shared equity mortgage of 5% to 10% of your home’s value, without any repayment required until you sell your home.
 No monthly payments or extra fees are added on.

 - 5% for resale homes

 - 5% or 10% for new builds

 - or 5% for new or resale mobile or manufactured homes.

 Your new home can be single family or semi-detached, a duplex, triplex or four-plex, townhouse, condo, mobile, or manufactured home.

 All you need to do as a first time buyer is to contribute a qualifying down payment.
 The minimum deposit for first time buyers is 5% to 10% for high ratio, insured mortgages from CMHC, Sagen, or Canada Guaranty.
 The shared equity mortgage contributes the rest.

 What you get for your investment is mortgage interest savings by using someone else’s money to top up your down payment.
 Plus, you can put more down, making you more attractive to mortgage lenders, who prefer first time buyers with more equity.